CDP-Engineering-CoP/.github/profile/README.md

 #### Created and maintained by Callum McGregor, Malek Aliouce, Nathan D'Souza, and Jasleen Kaur (The Comms Team)

 To access this Organisation, you must request an invitation.
-If you haven't yet, make sure to [request an invitation](https://forms.office.com/e/mJNvpCQmMC) to this Organisation <br>
+If you haven't yet, make sure to [request an invitation here](https://forms.office.com/e/mJNvpCQmMC) <br>
 * **You must use your Capgemini email and have 2 factor authentication enabled**

 Learn what other Innovation Groups have been getting up to, using the code in each groups dedicated repo, and learn more by watching the recording on the [Streams site.](https://web.microsoftstream.com/group/934cc50c-e41a-4099-a6da-a5b0128226e7?view=channels)